the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Translating knowledge from one domain to another is always harder than it first appears.
 Tackling the *known unknowns* are the core goal of _The Turing Way_: providing a space for research teams to acquire the skills that they know they lack.
-But in helping experts to adopt new tools and practices, we will inevitably identify open challenges in that the original developers had not forseen.
+But in helping experts to adopt new tools and practices, we will inevitably identify challenges that the original developers had not forseen.
 These *unknown unknowns* - or more specifically, the *unknowns that we thought we knew* - will generate exciting new research opportunities.

-Standards for statistical analyses in one domain, for example financial forecasting, can not apply to small datasets collected for mental health research.
+Some already identified challenges include:

+* Adapting statistical analyses from a domain that collects large amounts of data (financial forecasting) to one with much smaller datasets (mental health).
-In both case the data can not be ethically shared for verification of the algorithms.
+  Specific case study by Turing researchers Imanol Perez Arribas and Terry Lyons for which data can not be shared for independent verification.
-A case study which is already part of _The Turing Way_ (Perez Arribas et al, 2018) provides an excellent opportunity to explore the challenge of translating practices from one application to another.
-How do we, as data scientists looking to translate knowledge across domains, ensure the ethical and statistical rigor of the work when large amounts of data can not be collected or reviewed?
+  * How do we, as data scientists looking to translate knowledge across domains, ensure the ethical and statistical rigor of the work when large amounts of data can not be collected or reviewed?

-A different challenge is that the tools, practices and systems of data science and AI are moving incredibly quickly.
+* Tools, practices and systems of data science and AI are moving incredibly quickly.
-In 2018, a Turing graduate student wasted three months of work trying to run Tensorflow (a deep learning framework) on brain imaging data.
-At the time Tensorflow did not support the required functionality in three dimensions, although this was not clearly documented.
+  Turing doctoral student Alex Campbell spent three months trying to use Tensorflow with neuroimaging data, only to discover that the popular deep learning framework did not provide the functionality in three dimensions that he required.
-In the time that it took the student to rewrite their code using Pytorch the Tensorflow community implemented many of the changes required to analyse 3D volumes.
+  In the time it took him to re-write the code in Pytorch, Tensorflow implemented the required feature enhancements.
-How do we, as the UK's national institute for Data Science and AI, provide guidance on best practices when the tools we use are constantly shifting beneath us?
+  * How do we, as the UK's national institute for Data Science and AI, provide guidance on best practices when the tools we use are constantly shifting beneath us?

 The _Turing Way_ community will support - as co-authors if appropriate - research projects that seek to push back the boundaries of what can be done in transparent, ethical, reproducible and innovative data science.
-It will develop, capture, and promote answers to these currently unanswered and sometime not-yet-identified research questions.

 ### Community benefit